Skip to Content

 Why Proper Identification Matters

-A swarm of flying ants is unpleasant but typically not dangerous.
+A swarm of flying ants is unpleasant but usually not dangerous.

 A swarm of termites, however, may indicate an active colony already feeding on wood in or around your home.